dinhtuanphan/MachineLearningForTherapies/README.md

-# Machine Learning for Treatment Therapies
+# Machine Learning Models for Treatment Therapies

 ## Project Objective
 The final goal of this project is to develop a comprehensive prediction model for Cystic Fibrosis modulators and provide clinical insight into the current therapies.
 In terms of the data science perspective, the project covers the entire data science pipeline/workflow.
 The main tasks include the following steps: